-\subsection{Comparing SimBa-CL with sequential Monte Carlo}
+\subsection{Comparing SimBa-CL with Sequential Monte Carlo}

-As SimBa-CL methods provide biased estimates of the likelihood, the objective of this section is to compare SimBa-CL methods with both sequential Monte Carlo (SMC) and block sequentinal Monte Carlo (BSMC) algorithms.
-While SMC provides unbiased particles estimate of the likelihood \citep{Chopin2020}, this quantity can suffer high variance in high-dimensional scenarios.
-On the other hand, BSMC deals with the curse of dimensionality by providing a factorised, albeit biased, particles estimate of the likelihood \citep{rebeschini2015can}, aligning with SimBa-CL.
+As SimBa-CL methods provide biased estimates of the likelihood, the objective of this section is to compare SimBa-CL methods with both sequential Monte Carlo (SMC) and block sequential Monte Carlo (BSMC) algorithms.
+While SMC provides an unbiased particle estimate of the likelihood \citep{Chopin2020}, this quantity can suffer high variance in high-dimensional scenarios.
+On the other hand, BSMC deals with the curse of dimensionality by providing a factorized, albeit biased, particle estimate of the likelihood \citep{rebeschini2015can}.

-Building upon the insights of the previous sections, we compare SMC and BSMC with fully factorised SimBa-CL without feedback.
-Regarding the SMC comparison, we consider two approaches: the auxiliary particle filter (APF) and the SMC with proposal distribution given by the approximate optimal proposal distribution developed by \cite{rimella2022approximating}.
-Due to the curse of dimensionality we expect poor performances of the APF, hence we include the Block APF in our analysis.
-The block APF works as the Block particle filter \citep{rebeschini2015can}, a BSMC algorithm, but it propose particles according to the transition kernel informed by the current observation.
+Building upon the previous sections, we compare SMC and BSMC with fully factorized SimBa-CL without feedback.
+Regarding the SMC comparison, we consider two approaches: the auxiliary particle filter (APF) and the SMC with proposal distribution given by \cite{rimella2022approximating}.
+Due to the curse of dimensionality, we expect poor performances of the APF, hence we include the Block APF in our analysis.
+The block APF works as the Block particle filter \citep{rebeschini2015can}, a BSMC algorithm, but it proposes particles according to the transition kernel informed by the current observation.